Joe Cumello has a passion for solving network providers’ digital transformation challenges through disruptive software automation.

-But the industry is constantly in a state of disruption, and Joe is caffeine incarnate.
-He stays in touch with customers, influencers, employees, analysts, partners, and consultants across the globe.
-That way, he’s always up-to-speed on new customer use cases, business drivers, and challenges.
-Joe and his team can then position Ciena’s solutions into their marketing and communications strategies.
+The industry is constantly in a state of disruption, and Joe is caffeine incarnate.
+In his previous role, Joe led all global marketing, brand, and communications initiatives at Ciena.
+He stayed in touch with customers, influencers, employees, analysts, partners, and consultants across the globe.
+This ensured that he was always up-to-speed on new customer use cases, business drivers, and challenges.
+Joe and his marketing team then focused on positioning Ciena’s solutions to better meet the needs of a rapidly changing telecommunications landscape in constant demand for innovation.

-“Leaving and coming back really showed me what an amazing corporate culture we have here,” he says.
-“Ciena is all about candor, transparency, honesty.
+When it comes to serving in leadership roles, Joe feels strongly about the importance of building great teams through a focus on culture.
+“We have an amazing corporate culture,” he says.
+“Ciena is all about candor, transparency, and honesty.
 There’s a real set of core values infused into the company culture that you just don’t see elsewhere.”

 The quality he values most in a business leader is transparency.
-“I’m really passionate about ending back-channel conversations and keeping things as open as possible, whenever possible,” he says.
+“I’m really passionate about keeping things as open as possible, whenever possible,” he says.
 “The more people know about where the company is going and how it plans to get there, the better.
-Information is not as powerful in the hands of a few.
-Information should be rapidly distributed so that everyone makes better and faster decisions.”
+Information in the hands of a few doesn’t help the business.
+Relevant information should be rapidly distributed so that everyone makes better and faster decisions.”

 On weekends, Joe says, his teenage daughters keep him busy.
 He and his wife enjoy travel, exercise, and they’ve even dabbled in wine-making.